 What Can a Birth Injury Lawyer Do for You?

-The range of things that an attorney can do is wide, but the most important thing that they can do for you and your family is to take some of the stress off of your shoulders.
-While you’re caring for your child, your birth injury lawyer will handle all the details of your claim for you.
-Things that your birth injury will do for your claim include:
+The range of services a birth injury attorney provides is wide, but the most important thing they can do for you and your family is take some of the stress off your shoulders.
+While you focus on caring for your child, an experienced birth injury lawyer could handle all the details of your claim.

 It’s rare that birth injury claims ever become actual lawsuits.
-Instead, they’re usually settled outside of court, and the injured party comes away with a fair settlement.
-However, in the rare event that your claim does go to trial, your lawyer will fight for your right to compensation.
+Instead, they’re usually settled outside of court.
+However, if your claim goes to trial, your lawyer will fight for your right to compensation.

-Our lawyers work on a contingency-fee basis, meaning that they don’t get paid unless you get your compensation.
-Instead, the legal fees will come as a portion of your initial settlement.
-That way, you don’t have to worry about paying for an attorney who won’t get you results.
+Our medical malpractice lawyers work on a contingency-fee basis, meaning they don’t get paid unless you get compensation.
+Instead, the legal fees will come out of your settlement or court award.
+That way, you don’t have to worry about paying for an attorney who doesn’t get results.

-In Maryland, the statute of limitations for medical malpractice cases is five years from the date of the incident or three years from the discovery of the malpractice, whichever is later.
-That’s according to Maryland Code §109.
+The statute of limitations for medical malpractice lawsuits in Maryland is five years from the date of the incident or three years from the discovery of the malpractice, whichever is later.
+This timeframe is outlined in Maryland Code §109.

-That being said, the deadline is often longer if someone wants to recover damages from malpractice done to them as a minor.
-Then, they may have as long as their twenty-first birthday, as the clock may start ticking for them when they turn 18.
+That said, the deadline may be longer if an adult wants to recover damages from malpractice that happened to them as a minor.
+An injured person may have as long as their twenty-first birthday, as the clock may start ticking for them when they turn 18.

-Regardless of the deadline, it’s best to get on a malpractice case as soon as possible.
+Regardless of the exact time limit, getting started on a medical malpractice claim as soon as possible is best.
 The longer you wait, the harder it is to gather evidence, and the smaller your chances are of getting compensation for your child’s birth injury.
-You should consult with a lawyer as to how long you have to file your specific claim.
+A lawyer can tell you how long you have to file your specific claim.

 Talk to an Erb’s Palsy Attorney in Maryland for Free

-After your child has been injured by a negligent caregiver, you may be rightfully angry.
-Infants are vulnerable, and any slip-up can be irrevocably harmful.
-The Maryland Erb’s palsy lawyers at Birth Injury Law Group can help you hold the responsible parties accountable.
+You have a right to be angry after a negligent healthcare provider permanently injures your child.
+Infants are vulnerable, and any slip-up can cause irreparable harm.
+The Maryland Erb’s palsy attorneys with Birth Injury Law Group can help you hold the responsible parties accountable.

-Call us or contact us online to talk to a birth injury attorney for FREE.
-The clock may be ticking for your claim, so don’t hesitate.
+Call or contact us online for a free, no obligation consultation with a birth injury lawyer today.
+The clock may be ticking on your claim, so don’t hesitate.